Large and small, kit and built

 The model of the car in 1/43 has been a sought-after kit made by Provence Moulage, long out of business.
 Fortunately, French model maker JPS has stepped up and gives us a pre-painted resin kit of the Dallara.
 One minor problem is that the model is painted black.
 The full-size race car was painted a dark blue with gold highlights, so the model must be stripped and repainted if you want to be fully accurate.
 The kit is available from our British friends at Grand Prix Models.
 Maybe they can supply an unpainted kit if it exists.

 Just after originally publishing this article, Marsh Models announced two new kits of the Wolf-Dallara.
 All versions will be available factory-built as well.
 Expect great detail, quality and an easy building experience.
-The kits and finished models will be available in early 2020 although there are no photos of the models just yet.
-See the Grand Prix Models page for more details.
+You can read about that and the new Frisbee GR2 from Marsh right here.

 Lola’s final Can-Am car